-Shared lane markings, as shown in Figure XXX may be used in travel lanes to indicate the optimum alignment for a bicyclist within the lane and to inform road users that bicyclists might occupy the travel lane.
-They Shared Lane Markings may shall not be placed in bikcycle lanes or on paved shoulders.
-Shared Lane Markings should not be placed on roadways that have a speed limit above 35 mph.
-The Sshared Lane Mmarkings may be used to:
+Shared lane markings, as shown in Figure XXX.9-14 [jtp9]may be used in travel lanes to indicate the optimum alignment for a bicyclist within the lane and to inform road

-- Assist bicyclists with lateral positioning in a shared lane with on-street parallel parking in order to reduce the chance of a bicyclist's impacting the open door of a parked vehicle. - Assist bicyclists with lateral positioning in lanes that are too narrow for a motor vehicle and a bicycle to travel side by side within the same travel lane, - Alert road users of the lateral location bicyclists are likely to occupy within the traveled way. - Encourage safe passing of bicyclists by motorists, and - Reduce the incidence of wrong-way bicycling.
+- Assist bicyclists with lateral positioning in a shared lane with on-street parallel parking in order to reduce the chance of a bicyclist's impacting the open door of a parked vehicle. - Assist bicyclists with lateral positioning in lanes that are too narrow for a motor vehicle and a bicycle to travel side by side within the same travel lane. - Alert road users of the lateral location bicyclists are likely to occupy within the traveled way. - Encourage safe passing of bicyclists by motorists, and - Reduce the incidence of wrong-way bicycling.

-(Revise Figure numbering)
+(Revise Figure numbering)[RQ10]